Skip to content

 parseJSON(message?)

-Parses a JSON string into an object.
+Parses a JSON string into a value.

 Issue Code: 'parseJSON:invalid_json'